-- All applicable project mitigation measures, APMs, conditions of the Biological Opinion, compliance plans, permit conditions and NTP conditions shall be implemented.
-Some measures have ongoing/time-sensitive requirements and shall be implemented prior to and during construction where applicable. - 2.
-Copies of all relevant permits, compliance plans, and this Variance approval shall be available on site for the duration of construction activities. - 3.
-Pre-construction surveys shall be conducted, as applicable, and all disturbance areas shall be clearly delineated and marked prior to any ground disturbance associated with the use of the proposed revised sites and results would be submitted to the CPUC's EM for validation. - 4.
-Pre-construction desert tortoise clearance surveys shall be conducted by an Authorized Biologist immediately prior to construction activities within a 100 percent coverage area of all desert tortoise habitat (modeled, critical, and/or occupied) that will be subject to temporary and permanent disturbance. - 5.
+- 4. Pre-construction desert tortoise clearance surveys shall be conducted by an Authorized Biologist immediately prior to construction activities within a 100 percent coverage area of all desert tortoise habitat (modeled, critical, and/or occupied) that will be subject to temporary and permanent disturbance. - 5.
 SCE shall provide updated construction and biological resources constraints maps showing the new and revised disturbance areas to the CPUC EMs and all monitors in the field prior to use.
 Updated maps can be provided prior to construction by tower location (s). - 6.
 In accordance with the Paleontological Monitoring and Treatment Plan, SCE shall intermittently monitor low sensitivity units, to verify the low sensitivity classification, as determined by the Paleontological Resource Specialist. - 7.
 In the event that a paleontological resource discovery is made during site development, all construction activities in the area of the discovery must cease, and the Discovery of Fossils protocol, as specified in the Paleontological Monitoring and Treatment Plan shall be followed (1-Notification, 2-Avoidance and Continued Construction Activities, and 3-Determining Significance of a Discovered Paleontological Resource). - 8.
-In the event of an unanticipated discovery of cultural materials, the find shall be managed in compliance with the following procedures provided in Section 4.4 Plan of Discovery of Cultural Resources of the approved Historic Properties Management Plan as itemized below: - All work within 200 feet of the discovery shall be halted and the onsite Archaeological Field Monitor shall evaluate the discovery. - The Environmental Monitor shall notify the Lead Archaeological Monitor, Consultant Project Manager (CPM), Work Package Archaeologist(s) (WPA), or SCE Archaeologist (in that order) immediately. - Activities within 200 feet of the discovery shall not resume until the discovery has been assessed by a member of the Cultural Resources Team. - 9.
-The CPUC EM shall be notified immediately of any unanticipated cultural, paleontological, or biological resource discoveries.

-10. All crew members shall be Safe Worker and Environmental Awareness Program (SWEAP) trained prior to working on the project.
+SCE shall install ESA fencing and monitor avoidance at cultural resources site P-33-017587. - 9.
+In the event of an unanticipated discovery of cultural materials, the find shall be managed in compliance with the following procedures provided in Section 4.4 Plan of Discovery of Cultural Resources of the approved Historic Properties Management Plan as itemized below: - All work within 200 feet of the discovery shall be halted and the onsite Archaeological Field Monitor shall evaluate the discovery. - The Environmental Monitor shall notify the Lead Archaeological Monitor, Consultant Project Manager (CPM), Work Package Archaeologist(s) (WPA), or SCE Archaeologist (in that order) immediately. - Activities within 200 feet of the discovery shall not resume until the discovery has been assessed by a member of the Cultural Resources Team. - 10.
+The CPUC EM shall be notified immediately of any unanticipated cultural, paleontological, or biological resource discoveries. - 11.
+All crew members shall be Safe Worker and Environmental Awareness Program (SWEAP) trained prior to working on the project.
 A log shall be maintained on-site with the names of all crew personnel trained.
 For any crew members with limited English, a translator shall be on-site to ensure understanding of the training program.
 In place of a translator, the SWEAP training brochure can be provided in Spanish or other languages as appropriate.
 All participants will receive a hard-hat sticker for ease of compliance verification.